dacs30/image-upload-tool-vue/README.md

 # image-upload-tool-vue

-This template should help get you started developing with Vue 3 in Vite.
+This is the fronted for the image upload tool.
+It is written in Vue 3 and uses Vite as the build tool.

 ## Recommended IDE Setup